RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 Lock your wallet again, but this time unlock it with "for staking only" ticked.

-## How long does it take to start receiving Research (mining) credit?
+## How long does it take to start receiving Research (Crunching) credit?

 This depends on several factors.
 You must have some coins to begin with, the general recommendation currently is around 5000 (at the time of writing this that would stake on average about once a month).
 You must send a "beacon", this is how your information is populated into the Network which